LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 ---
 {% include init.html %}

-Theidea of top track openings is to have less variance in unlocking [[Ranging Hunt]]: from turn 2 onwards, only 1 {{n}} and 1 {{n}} is needed.
+The idea of top track openings is to have less variance in unlocking [[Ranging Hunt]]: from turn 2 onwards, only 1 {{n}} and 1 {{n}} is needed.
 This means that your starting hand alone is enough to activate the Innate for 2 turns without any reclaim.

 Another advantage is that the higher Energy gain granted by unlocking 2 Energy/turn allows to play low- and mid-cost Majors.
 Majors give Fangs a way to deal with blighted lands, which are otherwise less accessible.
 Without Majors, Fangs can only deal with blighted lands via [[Terrifying chase]] if they don't have any City, or with some Minors (e.g. Dahan movement + Defend, or blight movement/removal).
 Although Fangs can get many Minors, which reduces RNG variance, bad luck might still make it hard to deal with blighted lands.